-I knew that the Blue Ridge Mountains (or simply known as “the mountains”) of North Carolina were beautiful.
-Any photo I’ve ever seen of the area displays its obvious beauty.
-I received an invitation to stay at a cabin in the woods of Boone and I anxiously accepted!
-A friend and I aimed to see some fall foliage during an October stay, but little did we know we’d need a list of what to do on a rainy day there instead!

-I photographed a couple’s romantic wedding in Durham.
-In lieu of a monetary tip they offered a stay at their family’s home just a few hours drive from where we lived.
-They must have known I love to travel and would jump at the chance to vacation there.
-My friend Heather and I hit the road for the three hour trip from downtown Raleigh and about 48 hours in the area.
-It was misty and grey with a touch of fog and rain everyday but we certainly made the best of it.

-Enjoy Your Accommodations if it Rains in Boone

 Any photo I've ever seen of the area displays its obvious outdoor beauty.
 We traveled aiming to see some fall foliage during an October stay, but little did we know we'd need a list of what to do on a rainy day there instead.

-We hit the road for the three hour trip from downtown Raleigh and about 48-hours stay in Boone.
-It was misty and grey with a touch of fog and rain everyday, but we certainly made the best of it.
+We hit the road for the three-hour trip from downtown Raleigh and about 48-hour stay in Boone.
+It was misty and grey with a touch of fog and rain every day, but we certainly made the best of it.

 Enjoy Your Accommodations if it Rains in Boone